Quick Links Menu.

 |7||ZEUS||17 Aug 1979||National Steel San Diego||1 Jun 1981||30 Oct 1982||19 Mar 1984|

 |7||ZEUS||T||In service 2021||--||--||--||--|

+That ship, ZEUS, was designed by NAVSEA and built in a commercial yard.
+Her preliminary design was completed in December 1977 and her contract design was completed in about December 1978.
 Top Level Requirements for T-ARC, Project No. 746.79, were promulgated on 12 October 1978.
-ZEUS was designed by NAVSEA and built in a commercial yard.
-She became part of the MSC special mission force on 1 Oct 1984.
-Her completion allowed the retirement of the 40-year old AEOLUS (ARC 3, ex AKA 47).
-A second ship was planned, probably to replace one or both of the ARC 2 class, but it was never ordered.
-Since the retirement of ALBERT J MYER (ARC 6) in 1994, ZEUS has been the navy's only dedicated cable layer.
+ZEUS became part of the MSC special mission force on 1 Oct 1984.
+Her completion allowed the retirement of the 40-year old AEOLUS.
+A second ship was planned, probably to fill out the four ship requirement mentioned in 1978, but it was never ordered.
+Following the retirement of NEPTUNE in 1991 and ALBERT J MYER in 1994, ZEUS became the navy's only dedicated cable layer.

 ZEUS's primary mission upon entering service was to support the Sound Surveillance System (SOSUS), renamed in 1985 to the Integrated Undersea Surveillance System (IUSS).
 As such her functions included transporting, deploying, retrieving and repairing submarine cables and testing underwater sound devices, with a secondary mission of conducting acoustic, hydrographic, and bathymetric (deepsea) surveys.